chanchann/blog/_posts/2025-04-18-login-with-ai.md

 ### Detailed Plan

 #### 1. Choose a Third-Party Authentication Provider
-Based on your prior question about login systems for a React and TypeScript app, here are tailored recommendations for your AI product, factoring in your need for multiple conversation IDs and potential scalability:

 - **Firebase Authentication** (Recommended for Simplicity)
   - **Why**: Easy to integrate with React, supports Google and Apple logins, and pairs well with Firebase Firestore for storing conversation IDs.
 Its free tier is generous, and it’s TypeScript-friendly.